 \paragraph{Explainability in computer vision} Many methods were suggested for generating a heatmap that indicates local relevancy, given an input image and a CNN.
 Most of these methods belong to one of two classes: gradient methods and attribution methods.

-{\em Gradient based} methods are based on the gradient of the loss with respect to the input of each layer, as computed through backpropagation.
-The gradient is often multiplied by the input activations, which was first done in the Gradient*Input method~\cite{shrikumar2017learning}.
-Integrated Gradients~\cite{sundararajan2017axiomatic} also compute the multiplication of the inputs with its derivatives.
-However, this computation is done on the average gradient and on a linear interpolation of the input.
+{\em Gradient based} methods are based on the gradients with respect to the input of each layer, as computed through backpropagation.
+The gradient is often multiplied by the input activations, which was first done in the Gradient*Input method~\cite{shrikumar2016not}.
+Integrated Gradients~\cite{sundararajan2017axiomatic} also compute the multiplication of the inputs with their derivatives.
+However, this computation is done on the average gradient and a linear interpolation of the input.
 SmoothGrad~\cite{smilkov2017smoothgrad}, visualizes the mean gradients of the input, and performs smoothing by adding to the input image a random Gaussian noise at each iteration.
 The FullGrad method~\cite{srinivas2019full} offers a more complete modeling of the gradient by also considering the gradient with respect to the bias term, and not just with respect to the input.
-We observe that these methods are all class agnostic: at least in practice, similar outputs are obtained, regardless of the class used to compute the loss that is being propagated.
+We observe that these methods are all class-agnostic: at least in practice, similar outputs are obtained, regardless of the class used to compute the gradient that is being propagated.

-The GradCAM method~\cite{selvaraju2017grad} is a class specific approach, which combines both the input features and the gradients of a network's layer.
-Being class specific, and providing consistent results, this method is used by downstream applications, such as weakly-supervised semantic segmentation~\cite{li2018tell}.
+The GradCAM method~\cite{selvaraju2017grad} is a class-specific approach, which combines both the input features and the gradients of a network's layer.
+Being class-specific, and providing consistent results, this method is used by downstream applications, such as weakly-supervised semantic segmentation~\cite{li2018tell}.
 However, the method's computation is based only on the gradients of the deepest layers.
-The result, obtained by upsampling these low-spatial resolution layers is coarse.
+The result, obtained by upsampling these low-spatial resolution layers, is coarse.